Skilled and Business Migration

 Failure to meet the requirements for state nomination or endorsement will result in a refusal of your application for nomination or endorsement.
 If your nomination or endorsement application is refused, you can lodge a new application.
 All applications including resubmitted applications will incur a fee.

-Inadequate documentation, not meeting state nomination or endorsement requirements, not meeting Federal immigration criteria, incomplete information, typing errors or inadvertent omission of information and documents, your past or present conduct which shows you are not of good character are all grounds for refusal.
+Inadequate documentation, not being able to locate your Expression of Interest (EOI) ID in SkillSelect, not meeting state nomination or endorsement requirements, not meeting Federal immigration criteria, incomplete information, typing errors or inadvertent omission of information and documents, your past or present conduct which shows you are not of good character are all grounds for refusal.

 Migration agents and Legal Practitioners are reminded that failure to provide all required details, including an applicant's contact details, will result in an application being refused and the application fee not being refunded.

 Review of decision